PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Experiments

-{\textbf{Training time.} In Tab.~\ref{table:complex}, we compare the training time and model size of various approaches with PointNet on `Manual-12-1'.
-The table shows that although there is a slight increase in model complexity, the substantial improvements in the open-set metric of our PointCaM model justify the extra complexity.}
+In Tab.~\ref{table:complex}, we compare the training time and model size of various approaches with PointNet on ``Manual-12-1''.
+The table shows that although there is a slight increase in model complexity, the substantial improvements in the open-set metric of our PointCaM model justify the extra complexity.
+UPS+MSP uses less training time, as at some iteration, a portion of the multi-class data is manipulated as unknown data of only one class, thereby reducing the complexity of the model training.